War in southern Vietnam (1945–1946): Allies reassert control in Saigon

 By 23 September, most of Saigon was back in French hands, with less than half a dozen vital positions in Viet Minh control.
 The French subsequently regained total control of Saigon.
 On that day, former French prisoners of war who had been reinstated into the army together with troops from the 5th RIC ejected the Viet Minh in a coup in which two French soldiers were killed.

 That same day, the local French population, jubilant at the restoration of the city, lost restraint, descending into rioting against the native population.
-This led to the events of 24-25 September, when a Vietnamese mob (alleged to be the Bình Xuyên, but later found to be Trotskyites), entered the Cité Hérault district of Saigon, lynching 150 French civilians while abducting a similar number - who later also perished.
-At the same time, the Viet Minh set up road blocks around Saigon, shooting Frenchmen who attempted to leave and accidentally killing OSS agent Dewey, the first American to die in Vietnam.
+This led to the events of 24-25 September, when a Vietnamese mob (alleged to be the Bình Xuyên, but later found to be Trotskyists), entered the Cité Hérault district of Saigon, lynching 150 French civilians while abducting a similar number - who later also perished.
+At the same time, the Viet Minh set up road blocks around Saigon, shooting Frenchmen who attempted to leave and accidentally killing OSS agent A. Peter Dewey, the first American to die in Vietnam.
 Elsewhere on the 25th, the Viet Minh attacked and set fire to the city's central market area, while another group attacked Tan Son Nhut Airfield.
 The airfield attack was repelled by the Gurkhas, where one British soldier was killed along with half a dozen Viet Minh.
 The British now had a war on their hands, something which Mountbatten had sought to avoid.

 For the next few days, parties of armed Viet Minh clashed with British patrols, the Viet Minh suffering mounting losses with each encounter.
 The British soldiers were experienced troops who had just recently finished battling the Japanese; many officers and soldiers had also experienced internal security and guerrilla warfare in India and the North West Frontier.
 In contrast the Viet Minh were still learning how to fight a war.